General Data Protection Regulation

 We hope that we can resolve any query or concern you raise about the way we use your personal information.

 The General data Protection Regulation also gives you the right to lodge a complaint with a supervisory authority.
-The supervisory authority in Ireland is the Data Protection Commissioner who may be contacted at or telephone +353 (0761) 104 800.
+The supervisory authority in the UK is the Information Commissioner who may be contacted at https://ico.org.uk/concerns/or telephone 0303 123 1113

 This Privacy Notice was last updated on 17/05/2018.
 We may change this Privacy Notice from time to time.
 You should check this policy occasionally to ensure you are aware of the most recent version.